 Aeration: The sterilizastion load is held under constant temperature to allow desorption of EO and its by-products in controlled and validated conditions (100-130 degrees Fahrenheit) normally between 24 to 48 hours or more.

 MSC offers fully customizable sterilization process which give us the ability to sterilize a wide range of medical devices.
 In order to ensure the correct level of Sterility Assurance is met for a particular product the process has to be validated.
-The requirements for sterilization process validations are recorderd in ANSI/AAMI/ISO 11135:2014, Sterilization of healthcare products - Ethylene Oxyde - Requirements for development, vaildation, and routing control of a sterilization process for medical devices.
-MSC has validation and quality assurance team to assist with the steps of a process validation.
+The requirements for sterilization process validations are recorded in ANSI/AAMI/ISO 11135:2014, Sterilization of healthcare products - Ethylene Oxide - Requirements for development, validation, and routine control of a sterilization process for medical devices.
+MSC has validation and quality assurance teams to assist with the steps of a process validation.